 It is very challenging to juggle my job and making art.
 I plan my time so that I can manage both work and art and am very disciplined about it.
 I leave work every day at 5:30-6 pm.
 This is possible because my manager knows about my dedication to art.
 I typically paint after getting home from work and also wake up early some days to paint.
 I work on my art on weekends and on holidays too.
 I spend a minimum of thirty minutes to an hour every day on painting.
 At my previous job, I even took a six-month sabbatical to work on my art and that time led to a solo exhibition and a few group exhibitions of my work.

 Have you ever had a period of being creatively blocked?
 How did you work through it?

 I actually have a different problem.
 I have so many ideas and visions for art that I want to create while the time that I have to make art is limited.
 If I had the luxury of being a full-time artist, I could possibly see the ideas through.
 That’s my plan for the future – to become a full-time artist.

-Ganapati Hegde’s works serves up nature with a twist.
+Ganapati Hegde’s works serve up nature with a twist.
 The paintings depict half-real, half-imagined worlds, layered with fantastical and unexpected elements which take you by surprise.
 His otherworldly jungle is dotted with nature’s assorted beings, from caterpillars and chameleons to frogs and butterflies.
-These fantastic creatures take centerstage as he masterfully replicates the magical woods, lush gardens and wild jungles.
+These fantastic creatures take centre stage as he masterfully replicates the magical woods, lush gardens and wild jungles.